Pirkn/Leaad/Backend/API_DOCUMENTATION.md

 ### POST /create_karma_post

 Create a complete Reddit post with image for karma optimization.
-Generates content, creates an image, uploads to storage, and saves to database.
+Generates content, creates an image, and provides the complete post data.

 **Headers:**
 - `Content-Type: application/json`